mattmora/interference/README.md

 Paper for WAC2019 [here](https://www.ntnu.edu/documents/1282113268/1290797448/WAC2019-CameraReadySubmission-43.pdf/c2dec2c2-c34a-122d-be16-465082b3afbd?t=1575329716758)

-If you're interested in performing/playing it, feel free to get in touch with me at mjw7@princeton.edu.
+If you're interested in performing/playing it, feel free to get in touch with me at mattwmora@gmail.com.<br>
-I generally leave the Heroku app at the free level of server usage which doesn't always seem to perform reliably.
+~~I generally leave the Heroku app at the free level of server usage which doesn't always seem to perform reliably.~~<br>
+Since Heroku removed their free tier, my hosted version may not always be enabled.

-Basic controls:
+### Basic controls:
 - c (during setup) : Change color
 - [ and ] (during setup) : Change player position
 - b (during setup) : Start the game!